yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

   implementations of adaptive congestion control algorithms.
 QUIC can make it simpler to change the congestion window after receiving the request.
+* WebPackaging and packaged content will enable browsers to prefetch it as if it's coming from the origin without privacy implications and side effects.

 These are all things that are currently being discussed and are in different phases of the standardization process.
 Some may not make it,